Focused Ultrasound Foundation: History

 The Foundation was formed on the third of January in 2005, and received charity status in November of the same year.
 In October 2005 the Foundation hosted the 5th International Symposium on Therapeutic Ultrasound, at Harvard Medical School, which resulted in the largest-ever gathering of world experts in the use of ultrasound for the treatment of cancer and other disorders.
 Under the Foundation's charter it operates as an unincorporated association.

+Formerly known as Foundation for Focused Ultrasound Research and Focused Ultrasound Surgery Foundation.